There's no doubt that the popularity of the best VPNs has soared in the last couple of years.

 With the net neutrality repeal, ISPs in the US now have more power over how they market their services, which means users can soon expect some sites to load faster – while others may load much, much slower.

-More than that, it’s a simple and effective way to fight back against the status quo.
+Above all, a VPN is a simple and effective way to fight back against the status quo.
 Privacy advocates say using a VPN to slip through the cracks and browse normally isn’t only recommended, it’s encouraged.

 5. Find better deals online